who am I?

 mama. advocate. teaching obsessed.
 AAC fanatic. lover of preschool, play, and pretty planners. weird sometimes. wanna be writer, sometimes, when there is enough time and hot chocolate and spoons to deal with the world.

-i live at this unique intersection of neurodivergence that few get to experience in their lives. i need to rock and move and sit in specific positions, to learn everything — and i mean, everything — i can about the things that interest me, to text instead of talk… and small talk? meaningless. i grew up before we understood anything other than “different is bad”, though lucky enough to live in a family where my quirkiness was just an accepted part of me. my kids are neurodivergent, beautiful, brilliant, bold. and my students? rock stars.
+i live at this unique intersection of neurodivergence that few get to experience in their lives. diagnosed autistic as an adult, i need to rock and move and sit in specific positions, to learn everything — and i mean, everything — about the things that interest me, to text instead of talk… and small talk? meaningless. i grew up before we understood anything other than “different is bad”, though lucky enough to live in a family where my quirkiness was just an accepted part of me. my kids are neurodivergent, beautiful, brilliant, bold. and my students? rock stars.

 what’s a teaching unicorn?